Off sofa, Browns’ Stefanski to return after playoff absence

 STOCK UP

 Mayfield has delivered on his promise to change the Browns.
 Have there been ups and downs during his three seasons?
 Plenty.
-But Mayfield’s fiery personality fuels his teammates, and when the momentum was swinging back to the Steelers, he ripped it away with quality throws.
+But Mayfield’s fiery personality fuels his teammates, and when the momentum was swinging back to the Steelers, he r ipped it away with quality throws.

 “The way he leads by example and the way he leads vocally, the guys respond to it,” Stefanski said.
 “That speaks to him just being himself.”